abo-junghichi/stage0risc/README.md

 ### numlabel
 This pass is a binary editer with address calculation for backward labels.
-To minimize blob size, forword labels are omited, labels are referred by numbers, and, numbers for labels and byte-octets are represented as quaternary.
+To minimize blob size, forward labels are omited, labels are referred by numbers, and, numbers for labels and byte-octets are represented as quaternary.

 ### genheader
-Because numlabel-pass can not generate forword jumps while the processor begins executing code from first address, this pass generates a forword jump which executes code at last of the program.
+Because numlabel-pass can not generate forward jumps while the processor begins executing code from first address, this pass generates a forward jump which executes code at last of the program.
 And, append a field which inform the bootloader of program size.
 To minimize blob size, this pass genarates only a header blob.
 Since this project uses/emulates punched tape/card system,